 What’s a good profit margin?

 A good margin varies depending on the industry, business model, and stage of development.
 Generally, a higher PM indicates better financial health, but it also depends on the competitive landscape and market conditions.
-Here are some general guidelines for what might be considered a good margin:

 - Gross Profit Margin: 15% to 30% is generally considered good, although this can vary widely depending on the industry and business model.